 After fielding a club level team in 1991, the Eagles began play in the National Junior College Athletic Association (NJCAA) one year later as a member of the Florida College System Activities Association’s (FCSAA) Panhandle Conference (PC).

 During his tenure at Tallahassee, McLeod has guided the Eagles to five outright PC Championships – 1995, 1999, 2004, 2009 and 2013 – while being named co-champions in 2002.
-His teams have made a total of nine trips to the NJCAA Gulf District/FCSAA Baseball Tournament, most recently in 2014 when the Eagles qualified through the FCSAA's first-ever Wild Card play-in games.
+His teams have made a total of ten trips to the NJCAA Gulf District/FCSAA Baseball Tournament, most recently in 2017 when the Eagles qualified through the FCSAA's Wild Card play-in games.

-In 2014, the Eagles delivered McLeod's most recent milestone victory: career win No. 800 - a 9-4 win at Abraham Baldwin (Ga.)
-Agricultural College on February 19.
+The 2017 season also delivered McLeod's most recent milestone victory: career win No. 900 - an 11-6 win over Chattahoochee Valley (Ala.)
+Community College on February 26.

 McLeod coached the Eagles to arguably the greatest season in school history in 2013.
 Tallahassee cruised to the Panhandle Conference championship, held the top spot in the FCSAA Baseball Coaches' Poll for the final seven weeks of the season and, on April 24, ascended to the NJCAA No. 1 ranking for the first time ever.
 The Eagles were eliminated in three games at the NJCAA Gulf District/FCSAA Tournament but still finished the season with a record of 46-10.